How Boutique Consultancies Can Overcome Prospects’ Indecisiveness

 I find this number shocking, especially since the research also found that 40-60% of potential deals with customers who express their intent to purchase ultimately result in no purchase.

-These numbers back up what I see daily in my work and communication with boutique consultancy owners and leaders.
-Failing to break through the wall of hesitation is one of the main challenges consultancy owners present me with.
+These numbers support what I see daily in my work and communication with boutique consultancy owners and leaders.
+One of the main challenges consultancy owners present me with is failing to break through the wall of hesitation.
 Prospects show initial interest but then disappear, and the dozens of follow-ups the consultancy sends end up in a dark, mysterious void.

 So why are prospects so hesitant to make a purchase?
 And what can boutique consultancies do to reduce hesitancy and maximise their chances of winning new business?
 These are the two questions I’ll be addressing in this article.